LokiExtensions/Loki_AdminComponents/README.md

 bin/magento module:enable Yireo_LokiAdminComponents
 ```

-As a demo, you could opt to install the [YireoTraining_ExampleLokiAdminProducts](https://github.com/yireo-training/YireoTraining_ExampleLokiAdminProducts) example module.
+As a demo, you could opt to install the following examples:

+- [YireoTraining_ExampleLokiAdminProducts](https://github.com/yireo-training/YireoTraining_ExampleLokiAdminProducts) - a product repository-based grid with various modifications including inline editing of the product name;
+- [YireoTraining_ExampleLokiAdminCmsPage](https://github.com/yireo-training/YireoTraining_ExampleLokiAdminCmsPage) - a bare-bones repository-based implementation that is ugly, but it shows what you get with minimal effort;
+- [YireoTraining_ExampleLokiAdminArrayGrid](https://github.com/yireo-training/YireoTraining_ExampleLokiAdminArrayGrid) - a bare-bones array-based grid;
+- [YireoTraining_YireoTraining_ExampleLokiAdminEavEntityType](https://github.com/yireo-training/YireoTraining_YireoTraining_ExampleLokiAdminEavEntityType) - a bare-bones collection-based grid to display EAV entity types;

 ## Features